NeowayLabs/docs-api/source/includes/_data.en.md

 The data API provides information about a specific domain identified by a key.

+The available domains are:

+* pessoas
+* empresas

+Through the standard address of this service `/v1/data/:domain`, specify the data collection domain, for example:

+* `/v1/data/pessoas/:cpf`
+* `/v1/data/empresas/:cnpj`

+Below we have details of each of the requests.
+Before consuming any such endpoint, make sure you have obtained a resource access token from the protected service.

 ## Authentication

 > To authentication, use this code: